-Fur-Get-Me-Knot was formally founded in November 2018, but the existing team has been operating since June 2014.
-Our team is a small group of volunteers who rely on donations to do our work in indigent areas of Cape Town, South Africa.
+Fur-Get-Me-Knot is a non-profit organisation (NPO) formally founded in November 2018, but the existing team has been operating since June 2014.
+Our team is a small group of volunteers who rely on donations to do our work in the Westlake community of Cape Town, South Africa.
 We are supported by various other Non-Profit Organisations as well as the general public.

 Our main mission is to assist the animals of Westlake.
 We focus mainly on the dogs and cats that suffer from abuse, burns, parasites, starvation, dog fighting, neglect, and over breeding.
 During 2018, we have sterilised 46 dogs and 22 cats as well as vaccinated 201 dogs and 75 cats.

 We strive to improve the quality of life for animals in the area that we operate by educating their owners on correct care of feeding and making water available and health care (including de-worming, dipping against ticks/fleas, vaccinating and sterilising).

 We dress wounds, take animals to vets where needed, tend to fly eaten raw ears, etc.

 We report neglect and cruelty to the Inspectorates for them to act on it.
 As volunteers, we do not have the authority to remove an animal without the owner’s consent and signing of a surrender form.

 We feed the animals on a weekly basis.
 We also collect and distribute donated items such as kennels, blankets, bowls, leads, collars, and similar items to sterilised dogs and cats.

 We have done a census of the animal population and have achieved about an 85% sterilisation of cats and 80% of dogs which is remarkable.
 Unfortunately, animals do come and go so it is forever fluctuating.